manvip28/fin_app/README.md

     cd MyFinance
     ```

-2. Install dependencies:
+2. Install dependencies using **flutter pub get**:
     ```bash
     flutter pub get
     ```

-3. Configure Firebase:
+    This will fetch all the necessary packages defined in your `pubspec.yaml` file.

+### Configuring Firebase with FlutterFire

+1. Install FlutterFire CLI:
+    ```bash
+    dart pub global activate flutterfire_cli
+    ```
+2. Configure Firebase using FlutterFire CLI:
+    ```bash
+    flutterfire configure
+    ```
+    Follow the instructions to select your Firebase project and configure it for Android and iOS.

-    - Add your `google-services.json` for Android or `GoogleService-Info.plist` for iOS.
+3. Add your `google-services.json` for Android or `GoogleService-Info.plist` for iOS.

-    - Enable Email/Password authentication in Firebase.
+4. Enable Email/Password authentication in Firebase.

+### Update Gradle Files

-4. Update **android/app/build.gradle** with the following:
+- Update **android/app/build.gradle** with the following:
     ```gradle
     dependencies {
         implementation platform('com.google.firebase:firebase-bom:32.7.0')